MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ## Description

-This README should serv as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu disro
+This README should serve as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu disro

-## Table of Contents (Optional)
+## Table of Contents

 If your README is long, add a table of contents to make it easy for users to find what they need.

 - Java Installation
 - Downloading the necessary zip files from Oracle site
-- Extracting zip files to '/opt/orcle' directory
+- Extracting zip files to '/opt/oracle' directory
-- Filling the /network/admin folder
+- Populating the opt/oracle/instantclient_<V>_<V>/network/admin/ folder
 - Creating and Populating the odbc.ini and odbcinst.ini
 - Exporting to the path
 - Checking the installation